subfield-dev/public-data/README.md

 Copyright subfield.dev, 2025

-This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

+## What you can do

+You are free to:

+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

+- **Non-commercial use only.**
+-
+## Conditions

+You must:
+- **Give appropriate credit**, provide a link to the license, and indicate if changes were made
+- **Not use the material for commercial purposes**

 ## Attribution